To find value, you need to overcome the price hurdle. Don’t let a pice hurdle not let you see the value of certain thhings.

 4) You’ve got to invest in yourself and in your business.
 The most important asset is you.
 Your ability to make money blows away any other asset around, especially in the first 30 years of your life.
 The online world is a very crowded space and unfortunately, just writing good content or producing a great product won’t bring the world to you.
 You’ve got to build relationships with your peers, your competitors, and with your clients over a very long period of time.
 Proper marketing is tantamount to achieving your goals.

 5) If you don’t seize an opportunity staring you in the face, someone else will.
 Opportunities are hard to recognize sometimes, but they are all around us.
 Shoulda, coulda, woulda just tells of our regrets.
 Whenever I do something, I want to give it all I’ve got.
 If I fail, at least I will know that I gave it my best and I will therefore have no regrets.
+This mindset is how you overcome a price hurdle.

 ONCE YOU RECOGNIZE VALUE, YOU ARE WELL ON YOUR WAY